 3 tablespoons Hershey’s Classic Caramel Sundae Syrup, see shopping tips

-1. To prepare the apples: In a large microwave-safe bowl, add butter, cover and melt in microwave, about 20 seconds.
-Stir in sugar, cinnamon and water.
+1. To prepare the apples: In a large microwave-safe bowl, add butter, cover, and melt in microwave, about 20 seconds.
+Stir in sugar, cinnamon, and water.
 Fold in chopped apples.
 Mix well.
-Cook in microwave about 8-10 minutes, until apples are soft.
+Cook in microwave for about 8-10 minutes, until apples are soft.
 The apples create a lot of liquid, once cooked, which you’ll want to use.
 Place the bowl of cooked apples in the freezer to cool, about 25 minutes or in refrigerator, for about 1 hour.

 2. To assemble trifle: In a large serving bowl or trifle dish, place half the angel food cake pieces on the bottom of bowl.
 Sprinkle half the cooked and cooled apples evenly over cake.
 Dollop 1 package of pudding all over top of apples.
 Use the back of the spoon to spread around.
 Spread ½ container Cool Whip evenly over pudding.
 Use back of spoon to spread.
 Drizzle 1½ tablespoons caramel syrup over the top of cool whip.